funcool/buddy-sign/doc/03-jwe.md

 ;; => true
 ```

-The supported algorightms are documented on the [jwt
+The supported algorithms are documented on the [jwt
 document](01-jwt.md).